Kw2x/Kw2x/README.md

-- 👋 Hi, I’m @KyleWorldd
+- 👋 Hi, I’m @Kw2x
-- 👀 I’m interested in ...data analytics and compluter networking
+- 👀 I’m interested in ... backend and full stack web development
-- 🌱 I’m currently learning ...SQL and PowerBI
+- 🌱 I’m currently learning ...HTML, CSS, JS, and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...